bparanj/crystal/programming/iac/docs/basics/qumu-local-testing.md

 **Limitations**

-* **Hardware Differences:** QEMU emulates hardware; there might be subtle differences from the actual EC2 instance types on AWS.
+* **Hardware Differences:** QEMU emulates hardware; there might be subtle differences from the  EC2 instance types on AWS.
 * **AWS Services:** QEMU can't natively mimic the full range of AWS services (RDS, ElastiCache, etc.).
 You might need additional mocking tools for full simulation.

 **Let me know if you'd like assistance with configuring a more complex QEMU network setup or additional QEMU command-line parameters!**